Dedicated to Uniting Families and Supporting Businesses CONTACT ME TODAY

 Why Conditional Residency Requires Additional Proof

 Conditional residence exists as a safeguard against marriage fraud.
+For marriages less than two years old at the time of green card approval, USCIS grants conditional permanent resident status to guard against fraud.
 To receive a permanent green card, conditional residents must affirm the validity of their marriage by filing Form I-751 within 90 days before their green card expires.
 When the couple is still married, they file jointly.
 But if a divorce occurs, the applicant must file alone and request a waiver.

 In waiver cases, USCIS looks even more closely at whether the marriage was entered in good faith.
 The burden shifts entirely to the applicant to demonstrate the relationship was real, even if it later ended in separation or divorce.